jamesscottbrown/cv/cv.md

 * 2013: Software Developer Intern at **The MathWorks**.
 Prototyped a web GUI using JavaScript and the Dojo toolkit.
 Also implemented a new graph layout and improved GUI for a dependency graph viewer in Java.

 * 2012: Student placement with **Dr Madan Babu Mohan's** group at the MRC Laboratory of Molecular Biology.
-Constructed a website to visualise and compare networks of non-covalent interactions within proteins.
+Constructed a website to visualize and compare networks of non-covalent interactions within proteins.
 I implemented the front-end in JavaScript with D3.js, and the backend in C++.
 This project resulted in a paper in *Nature Structural & Molecular Biology*.

 * 2011: Student placement with **Dr Bill Schafer's** group at the MRC Laboratory of Molecular Biology.
 Wrote a MATLAB program to play videos of experiments, and interact with metadata and annotations stored in both a MySQL database and binary files.
 I also had some exposure to *C. elegans* experimental methods, including behavioural assays and calcium imaging.